 Data privacy

-Maintaining a balance between collecting useful insights and respecting audience data privacy in customer intelligence is a challenge that needs careful attention.
+Maintaining a balance between collecting valuable insights and respecting audience data privacy in customer intelligence is a challenge that needs careful attention.

-Regulations such as CCPA and GDPR support the protection of data; companies must ensure that they don’t misuse data and maintain transparency in how audience information is used.
+Regulations such as the CCPA and GDPR support data protection; companies must ensure they don't misuse data and maintain transparency about how audience information is used.

-Failing to do so can result in a loss of reputation and legal consequences.
+Failing to do so can result in reputational damage and legal consequences.

 Typical Mistakes to Avoid When Collecting Customer Intelligence